Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

-Each week of the course will have a guiding technical question designed to focus all of the in-class activities and to ensure that students are developing a thorough understanding of the key topics in the field of discrete structures.
+Each week of the course will have a guiding technical question designed to focus all of the in-class activities and to ensure that students are developing a thorough understanding of the key topics in the field of web development.
 Students should use their textbooks and the course slides, videos, and live coding sessions to develop and submit a comprehensive response for each week's technical question.
 At the end of the week, students will use GitHub and a text